RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 12.md

 She had tried asking Trouble some follow up questions as they walked, talking quietly so as not too seem suspicious.
 But all they got in response was more quiet muttering.
 Yet they could walk normally through the hotel without issue.

 So they hesitantly traveled on.
-Once they got outside: Trouble suddenly screamed and Debug almost let go of their hand.
+Once they got outside: Trouble suddenly started screaming and Debug almost let go of their hand.
 It took a moment for more muttering, much louder now to fill Debug in.

 "The wind is so loud on my skin."
 They repeated several times.
 Which gave Debug more clues, but ultimately answered nothing.
 It was clearly some kind of dissociative episode and while she felt the right thing to do was not leave Trouble cooped up in their room she had no better ideas on how to help ground them.

 Up until now and except for their first, all of their kisses had been something Trouble asked for.
 She couldn't in good conscience try to give them one now to help ground them when they were seemingly unable to acknowledge their surroundings or control what they said and what they kept to themselves.
-And foolishly, she'd not tried pursuing anything else that might work as a grounding ritual.
-That would have to be something they worked toward on a later date.
+And foolishly, she'd not tried pursuing anything else that might work as a grounding ritual in the last few weeks.
+That would have to be something they worked toward after today.

 They'd needed help to make the step into the bus, but once lead to a seat they easily sat down.
 When they had sat down they briefly let go of their hand to change how they held, only for Trouble to aggressively seek them back out and entwine their fingers together.